solarpointwp/.github/README.md

 # .github

-Community health files for the SolarPointWP organization.
+Community health files for the SolarPoint organization.